euforic/todos/README.md

 - `-output`: Output style (table, file, json).
 Default: table
 - `-types`: A comma-separated list of comment types to search for.
 The default is "TODO,FIXME".
 - `-hidden`: Search hidden files and directories.
+- `-format`: Uses the provide go template to output the result
 - `-validate-max`: Validate that the number of comments is less than or equal to the max.

 ## Install